OliverIsBad/OliverIsBad/README.md

-# Hi there, I'm Oliver 👋
+# About me
 Welcome to my GitHub profile!
-I'm a software developer from germany with a passion for open-source software and web development.
+I'm a software developer from Germany with a passion for open-source software and web development.
 I love creating innovative solutions and contributing to the tech community.
-I am currently studying at the HSBI in Minden (https://www.hsbi.de)
+Currently, I’m studying at HSBI in Minden (https://www.hsbi.de).
+Oh, and I use Vim, by the way. 😉

 ## 🔧 Technologies & Tools
 <img align="left" alt="React" width="40px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/react/react-original.svg" />